uclaacmai/Live-Demos/README.md

     jupyter notebook

-To see style transfer, run the following shell script with the argument being the style you want for the images.
+To see style transfer (currently works with TF version 0.11 but check out the original [repo](https://github.com/lengstrom/fast-style-transfer) for updates), run the following shell script with the argument being the style you want for the images.
 The choices of styles can be found [here](https://github.com/uclaacmai/Live-Demos/tree/master/fast-style-transfer/models)

     ./styleTransfer.sh scream